Your #1 source for auto industry news and content

 One of the more pressing issues facing dealerships today is navigating the numerous challenges they face, including changing consumer behavior, new OEM agreements, rising competition, and technological disruption.
 So, it’s understandable that dealership owners and managers might be concerned about meeting these challenges.

 However, here’s something to help you confidently lift your head toward the future: The key to overcoming these challenges is through creative problem-solving, which requires a willingness to confront complex issues, take calculated risks, and think outside the box.
 Yes, it sounds cliche, but it’s true.
-So, let’s look at ways to you can develop a new paradigm.
+So, let’s look at ways you can develop a new paradigm.

 Move from Comfortable to Uncomfortable